wazuh/wazuh/src/shared_modules/content_manager/README.md

 ### Use case: Remote file download

 The Content Manager has the capability of downloading a content file from a URL.
-The file will be stored int the output folder and, if compressed, it will be decompressed int the contents folder.
+The file will be stored in the output folder and, if compressed, it will be decompressed in the contents folder.

 When downloading files, the Content Manager keeps track of the last downloaded file hash.
-In this way, if downloading the same file twice in a row, the second time no data is published, preventing the consumers from re-process the content.
+In this way, if downloading the same file twice in a row, the second time no data will be published, preventing the consumers from re-process the content.

 ```json
 {